SENG-350-2024-fall/Team7/MilestoneOne.md

 ## Call Center Use Cases

-Figure x, below, outlines the use cases that may be executed by the Call Center.
+Figure 5, below, outlines the use cases that may be executed by the Call Center.
 Tables x-x describe each use case in more detail.

 ![Use Case Diagram](UCDs/CallCenter_UCD.png)

 **Figure 5:** A Use Case Diagram describing the Mister Ed system from the perspective of the Call Center actor.

-<br>**Table x**: ViewQueue Use Case.
+<br>**Table 20**: ViewQueue Use Case.
 | **Use Case**        | View Queue |
 |---------------------|---------------------------------------------------------------------------------------------------------------------------|
 | **Description**     |  View the queue of patients who have requested notification. |